Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 1. They seldom represent what real-life development with that technology is like.
 2. They don't involve the challenges that you will often face in practice.

 I have found that I learn better by just making real, useful things.
-It's very hard to come up with original ideas; so don't believe that you're not alone in that.
+It's very hard to come up with original ideas; so don't believe that you're alone in that.
 Yet, it's what I find to be the best way to stay motivated with a project.

 In general, I *only* build things that have never been built before.
 It's new-idea-or-bust for me.